NLIreland/puppet-fcrepo/README.md

 Choose the correct *.tar.gz package for your platform.
 Only `*.tar.gz` packages are supported at this time.

+And you'll need `fcrepo.war`, built from maven or retrieved from some location.

 ###Install and configure a base installation of Puppet

 Puppet Labs has good step-by-step documentation for getting a Puppet master